 Keeping your unused clothes and fabrics in air-tight plastic bags is always a great idea.
 This way they’ll be protected from all pests and will be dust-free and smell-free for when their season comes again next year.
 And if you do find clothes moths in your closet space, remember to dry clean them after your moth repellents have dealt with the infestation.

 Just as with mothballs with naphthalene and paradichlorobenzene, however, natural alternative methods like camphor balls, cedar balls, cedar shavings for closets, non-toxic mothballs, cedar hangers, other pouches, sachets, and so on, all come in a large variety of types and brands.
 As such, choosing between them can be a very daunting process, especially if you don’t have a lot of experience in the area.
 This is exactly what we wanted to help you with through this article and we hope we’ve succeeded at least a little bit.

 So, to wrap things up, here are our Top 3 suggestions for the best moth repellent for clothes made out of natural and eco-friendly materials:

-- The CWC Moth Cedar Wood Combo Pack is a great pack of 61 different natural moth repellent products.
+- The Colton’s Wood Set is a great pack of 61 different natural moth repellent products.
 They are made out of high-quality materials and can help you out in any domestic situation.
 It includes 5 of the best cedar hangers on the market, 6 cedar pouches, 10 wooden blocks, and 40 cedar wood balls.

-- The Aikotoo Cedar Moth Repellents for Closet is another great big set of 58 pieces.
+- The AIKOTOO Camphor Wood is another great big set of 58 pieces.
 It includes 2 scented moth sachets, 20 cedar natural mothballs, 4 cedar cubes, 5 cedar cylinders, and more.
 The great quality and versatility of this set make it a great natural cedar moth repellent option for any household.